House Bill 2836: A Blueprint for a Green Tomorrow

 AG Maura Healey’s Battle Against Fossil Fuel Interests:

 In response to the state’s binding commitment to achieve net-zero emissions by 2050, AG Healey’s office filed a petition urging the Department of Public Utilities to ‘Launch a Regulatory Proceeding to Proactively Manage the State’s Transition Away from Natural Gas.’
-The petition underscores the declining demand for natural gas in the face of increased electrification and decarbonization of heating.
+The petition highlights the declining demand for natural gas in the face of increased electrification and decarbonization of heating.
 Healey points out that other states like New York and California have initiated similar proceedings and highlights the Department of Public Utilities’ obligation to Massachusetts residents.